Learn to buy and sell antiques and collectibles

 19. CONSTANTLY IMPROVE YOUR SKILLS.
 This is the one area most eBay sellers ignore.
 You're reading this so you know how important it is to improve your skills.

 Improving your skills isn't hard.
-You can read articles like these for free, and take the next step by joining the IWantCollectibles Private ebay Forum.
+You can read articles like these for free, and take the next step by purchasing my Auction Revolution Manual.

 Terry